Theodore Morison: Association with Aligarh Movement

 Morison also paid attention to the religious studies.
 He created a position of Dean of Theology.
-He promoted the Darse-Quran program which used to be given by Allama Shibli in the Strachey Hall and asked Nazim-e-Diniyat, Maulana Abdullah Ansari to continue.
-Principal Morison also paid attention towards sports.
-He had a keen interest in riding so paid key role to establish The MAO College Riding Club in 1893.
+He promoted the Darse-Quran program, which used to be given by Allama Shibli in the Strachey Hall and asked Nazim-e-Diniyat, Maulana Abdullah Ansari, to continue.
+Principal Morison also paid attention to sports.
+He had a keen interest in riding, so he played a key role to establish The MAO College Riding Club in 1893.
 Due to his interest in riding, he was also known as "Sipaahi Morison".

-He also started an Employment Bureau to help the students to get a job.
-He used to keep student records with his personal remarks so that upon the request of the government he can furnish the record to help the students.
+He also started an Employment Bureau to help the students secure jobs.
+He used to keep student records with his personal remarks so that, upon the request of the government, he could furnish the records to help the students.

 Principal Morison was also appointed as Finance Secretary of Mohammedan Anglo-Oriental College.
 He helped a lot to improve the financial condition of the college.

 He was also elected as President of Muhammadan Educational Conference in December, 1904 at Aligarh.
-In 1905 he took early retirement from MAO College and moved back to England.
-Even then he was a part of Aligarh Movement and always took keen interest in helping MAO College and Aligarh Movement.
-He made several visit to MAO College from England and proved his belief of teacher taught relationship.
-For his contributions and key role and active participation in Aligarh Movement, MAO College board of Trustees elected him as a Visitor MAO College.
+In 1905, he took early retirement from MAO College and moved back to England.
+Even then, he was a part of the Aligarh Movement and always took keen interest in helping MAO College and the Aligarh Movement.
+He made several visits to MAO College from England and proved his belief of teacher taught relationship.
+For his contributions, key role, and active participation in the Aligarh Movement, the MAO College Board of Trustees elected him as a Visitor to MAO College.

-After 1920, when Mohammedan Anglo-Oriental College became Aligarh Muslim University, Morison was honored by naming one of the hostel of Aftab Hall as Morison Court hostel and a road Morison Road was named after him in the campus respectively.
+After 1920, when Mohammedan Anglo-Oriental College became Aligarh Muslim University, Morison Court hostel and Morison Road were named for him on the campus.

 The Morison medal was given to the student of MA History, standing first.
-It was endowed by the staff of MAO College in honour of its Principal Morison.
-It was Silver Medal, Gold Bordered.
+It was endowed by the staff of MAO College in honour of its Morison.
+It was a silver medal with a gold border.